 Farm-to-table dinners, local wineries, and an exciting take on conservation and sustainability

-Each unforgettable evening is set in a different location within the zoo – Reggie’s Bistro, the terraces of Mahale Mountains, the Amazonian stilt house of Rainforest of the Americas, and the Cambodia viewing area of Elephants of Asia.
+Each unforgettable evening is set in a different location within the zoo – the terraces of Mahale Mountains, for example, or the Amazonian stilt house within Rainforest of the Americas, or the Cambodian viewing area of Elephants of Asia.

 Along with the spectacular views, enjoy looking at sustainability from different angles – from agriculture to food and wine production to wildlife conservation.
 Each evening focuses on a different topic and features conversations with a curator or keeper, up-close animal encounters, and wine introductions from winery representatives.

-The Sustainable Wine Dinner series and Sex and the City Zoo is for ages 21 and older.
+The Sustainable Wine+Dinner series is for guests ages 21 and older.
 Seating is limited.
+No refunds or exchanges.